learning-zone/nodejs-basics/README.md

 1. What is the preferred method of resolving unhandled exceptions in Node.js?
 1. How does Node.js support multi-processor platforms, and does it fully utilize all processor resources?
 1. What is typically the first argument passed to a Node.js callback handler?
-1. How Node js read the content of a file?
+1. How Node.js read the content of a file?
 1. What is JIT and how is it related to Node.js?
 1. What is difference between put and patch?
 1. List types of Http requests supported by Node.js.